View Document Text

 the social and experiential realm rather than the mathematical one.
 This approach depends on the

-kind of intelligence that machines (currently) lack, since things like positive associations with a
+kind of intelligence that machines (currently) lack, since things like positive associations with a brand,

-analysis is that subjective judgment may prove incorrect.
+that subjective judgment may prove incorrect.

 Security Analysis